Who is my academic advisor?

 When do classes start? and When are finals?

 Check out the Academic Calendar.
 Pay close attention to finals times as they do not coincide exactly with regular class times.

 How do I apply for Academic Forgiveness?

 Fill out the Academic Forgiveness form (pdf) and turn it into the Office of the Registrar.
-If you need assistance with this, come to the Student Academic Success Center in the John Vaughn Library or the University Advising Center in the CASE building.
+If you need assistance with this, come to the University Advising Center in the CASE building.

 What is my Banner ID Number?
 Where can I get a Student ID?

 Your Banner ID number, also referred to as your N number, is your NSU identification number and can be found on your NSU ID, in Degree Works, and in your personal accounts on goNSU.
 It is required on most NSU forms.
 Once you have enrolled in courses, you can get your student ID in the Case building.